 If you’ve been reading our legal advertising tips for a while, you may have wondered how it’s possible to have so many different lawyers benefiting from the same marketing rules.
 After all, if we’re all doing the same thing, aren’t we all going to look identical to our customers?

 Of course not.
 The only way you and your competitors are similar is that you are both offering legal services.
-They key to finding your ideal customers is to find—and highlight—the differences between you and other attorneys is your community.
+The key to finding your ideal customers is to find, and highlight, the differences between you and other attorneys is your community.

 Here are just five ways lawyers can differentiate themselves: